conorfabian/LeetCode/0003-longest-substring-without-repeating-characters/README.md

+**Implementation Note:** Use the sliding window technique with two pointers (left and right) and a set to track characters in the current window.
+Expand the right pointer to grow the window, and when a duplicate is found, shrink from the left until the duplicate is removed.
+Track the maximum window size throughout.

+**Time Complexity:** O(n) - each character is visited at most twice (once by right pointer, once by left pointer)
+**Space Complexity:** O(min(m, n)) - where m is the size of the character set and n is the length of the string

+---

 <h2><a href="https://leetcode.com/problems/longest-substring-without-repeating-characters/?envType=problem-list-v2&envId=nj0ylarm">3.
 Longest Substring Without Repeating Characters</a></h2><h3>Medium</h3><hr><p>Given a string <code>s</code>, find the length of the <strong>longest</strong> <span data-keyword="substring-nonempty"><strong>substring</strong></span> without duplicate characters.</p>

 <p>&nbsp;</p>